-WOOD TECHNOLOGY & ELECTRONICS
+WOODWORK TECHNOLOGY & ELECTRICITY/ELECTRONICS TECHNOLOGY

-This course lays the foundation of basic woodworking skills.
+This grade nine course lays the foundation of basic woodworking skills.
 Students are introduced to a variety of different tools and equipment within a woodworking/carpentry course through project design.
 Students build several projects utilizing different machines and are taught safe operating procedures of all equipment in the room.
 Students can design and build their own choice project in the latter part of the course.
 Students will exit the course being able to follow technically written instructions, apply basic measurement skills, and understand the importance of drafting and quality in design.